-Note: Most of these items can be purchased at quality kitchen-supply stores.
-I’ve included Amazon links for those of you who like to shop from the comfort of home.
+Note: Most of these items can be purchased from local kitchen-supply stores.
+I’ve included Amazon links for those of you who prefer to shop from home.

 Microplane zester.
 You’ve seen me use this gadget hundreds of times.
 It grates only the fragrant peel — not the bitter pith — of lemons, limes, and oranges.
 I also use it to grate ginger.
 Cost: $14.95 from Amazon.

 Serrated Peeler.
 Use it to peel peaches, tomatoes, and other soft-skinned fruits.
 No blanching required!
 Cost: $7.95 from Amazon.

 Offset spatula.
 You can’t frost a cake without this clever device.
 It’s also terrific for spreading the ricotta cheese on this pizza blanco, and the whipped cream on this elegant Victoria Cake.
 The 7.5-inch version is what you want.
 Order from Amazon, and you can have the spatula for just $7.00.

 Lemon/Lime Juicer.
 Another kitchen must-have.
 I ordered this one for $14.00.

 6-Cup Souffle Dish.
 The perfect-size baking dish for soufflés of all kinds, including this Pumpkin Soufflé and this Strawberry Soufflé.
 I use the same dish for small casseroles and for holding mashed potatoes.
 Freezer/oven/microwave safe. $23 from Amazon.